Ari-Glikman/DIY-Host-Resume-on-Github-with-Markdown/README.md

 #### 4. Upload your resume in Markdown

+You have to market yourself as a product.
+To paraphrase Etter, why whould anyone want you?
+How would you fit in a broader ecosystem?
+Your resume should be to you what product documentation is to a product.

-There is a few ways to go about doing this.
+There is a few ways to go about uploading.
 If you already have your file in a .md file you can click 'Upload files' and upload your file.

 ![Upload](https://user-images.githubusercontent.com/73805987/97834518-a7777880-1c9d-11eb-8047-8ed9f738d451.png)